primer/sync/README.md

 npm i -D @primer/sync
 ```

-Then, whenever you update your `primer` or `primer-*` dependencies, you can run it with:
+Then, whenever you update your `@primer/css` dependency, you can run it with:

 ```sh
 npx primer-sync